UJET/ruby-ffmpeg/README.md

 Copyright
 ---------

-Copyright (c) 2011 Streamio AB.
+Original license from Streamio.
 See LICENSE for details.